charlieellington/energy-flow/pages/03-projects/Learning-in-public-as-a-Product/learning-in-public-as-a-product.md

 ### Package for long-form
 *Process needs finalising*
 - Create thumbnail: **Brand consistency via a five-minute LoRA.** Drop 10–20 headshots into **“Train Flux LoRA – Portrait Trainer”** ($2 per run).
-In ~5 min you get a lightweight LoRA you can bolt onto FLUX.1 and generate endless thumbnails featuring _your_ face, perfectly on-brand.
+In ~5 min you get a lightweight LoRA you can bolt onto FLUX.1 and generate endless thumbnails featuring _your_ face, perfectly on-brand. https://chatgpt.com/c/683efb74-11f0-800a-9601-05aeef14b036
+- Upload to Youtube
+- Put into substack
+- Send once per week

+### Package for short-form
+- Take long form video
+- Put into Opus Clip and AI makes the short versions
+- Download
+- Schedule to instagram ??? via Opus, yourself, other tool?

 ---

+### Review

+See above to do Positive, Negative and Next and answer your hypotheses.

+---
 ### Future idea
 - If you keep doing the above, automate:
 	- Human following the docs
-	- Create it as a tool that others can use, the outcome would be that you upload your video you recorded, the tool does the rest right through to publishing.
+	- Create it as a tool - the outcome would be that you upload your video you recorded, the tool does the rest right through to publishing.
+- In both human and tool could be something you sell